FacundoPucheta/FacundoPucheta/README.md

-#### _I am highly motivated to gain experience and acquire tools that will help me develop as a Full Stack Developer, allowing me to apply my skills to exciting new projects!_
+#### _I am highly motivated to gain experience and acquire tools that will help me keep growing in the IT world, allowing me to apply my skills to exciting new projects!_

 <div align="left">